ferrisfox/Ferrisbot/README.md

 (Restart requiered)

-### Localy withou Heroku CLI
+### Localy without Heroku CLI

-replace code on line 4:

-    bot = Discordrb::Commands::CommandBot.new token: ENV['BOT_TOKEN'], prefix: '!'

-with:

-    bot = Discordrb::Commands::CommandBot.new token: 'B0T.T0KEN.here', prefix: '!'
+create a file named Key.env and place it in the root directory of the project. set the contents to be as follows:

+    BOT_TOKEN = 'B0T.T0KEN.here'

-where 'B0T.T0KEN.here' is the bot token obtained through the [Discord Developer Portal](https://discordapp.com/developers) **Pushing code that contains the bot token to a public repository is ill advised as it allows other developers to missuse your bot and your name**
+where 'B0T.T0KEN.here' is the bot token obtained through the [Discord Developer Portal](https://discordapp.com/developers). do not uplaod this file to any public repository to prevent missuse of your bot token.

 then run: